ScanGov/docs/_pages/content-security-policy.md

 CSP is delivered using HTTP headers or HTML meta tags, and uses directives like `default-src`, `script-src`, and `img-src` to control resource loading.
 CSP can enforce policies, report violations, and is not a replacement for careful input validation, but a defense-in-depth measure. **Strict CSP** is more secure using nonces or hashes.

-Key point:

-It's an extra layer of protection, not the primary defense.
+Note: It's an extra layer of protection, not the primary defense.

 ## Code